JackBowln/JackBowln/README.md

 ### A little brief about me, a passionate ___web developer___ from Brazil

 - 🔭 I’m currently studying to be a web developer
-- 🌱 I’m currently learning React and database
+- 🌱 I’m currently learning Vue and Laravel/PHP
 - 👯 I’m looking to collaborate on open-source projects
 - 🤔 I’m looking for help with backend tools
 - 💬 Ask me about anything, let's just chat